marykdb/foundationdb-multiplatform/README.md

 ### Tenant support (native)

-Native targets currently implement tenant management by talking directly to the special-key space (`/management/tenant/map`).
-This mirrors the legacy Java helper logic and works for creating/deleting/listing tenants, but it does **not** yet use the new `fdb_database_*` C APIs because those entrypoints are absent from the 7.3.71 headers we ship today.
-Treat tenant helpers on native as experimental until the upstream headers expose the official calls and we can wire them in.
+Native targets open tenants through `fdb_database_open_tenant`, but create/delete/list still go through the special-key space at `/management/tenant/map` because the 7.3.71 C client does not expose tenant management calls.
+The helper API matches the JVM behavior and is kept in sync with FoundationDB 7.3.x semantics.

 ## Development workflow